wlh18/react-1/README.md

 ### Class Component

-A class component is a complex component or sometimes refered to as a `smart component`.
-That is because a class component can hold local state value and we can also write logic to manipulate those state values.
+A class component is a complex component or sometimes referred to as a `smart component`.
+That is because a class component can hold local state values and we can also write logic to manipulate those state values.
 A class component will still return a React element.

 ```javascript
 import React from "react";